TexasInstruments/edgeai-tensorlab/README.md

 ## Installation
 Follow installation steps of [edgeai-torchvision](https://github.com/TexasInstruments/edgeai-torchvision) to install edgeai-torchvision.
-In same environment install [mmdetection3d](README.md) by skipping pytorch installtion as it must have been installed as part of edgeai-torchvision installation.
+In same environment install [mmdetection3d](README_mmdet3d.md) by skipping pytorch and CUDA installtion step mentioned in the [mmdetection3d Installation Guide](./docs/en/getting_started.md#installation).
+As pytorch and CUDA must have been installed as part of edgeai-torchvision installation.
 It has been tested for torch==1.10.0 and cuda = 11.3. edgeai-torchvision installation is required for QAT training only.

+If QAT is not needed then edgeai-torchvision installation can be skipped and complete steps of mmdetection3d installation has to be followed.

 ## Get Started
 Please see [Usage](./docs/det3d_usage.md) for training and testing with this repository.